Ashutosh-patidar47/weather_forecast/README.md

 TO use this project do following step

-1- download all the files
+1- download all the files.

-2- install all the requirements
+2- install all the requirements "pip install -r requirements.txt".

-3- In app.py file in line 75 and line 76 add your email and app password 4- save it and run the streamlit file in terminal=" Streamlit run app.py
+3- In app.py file in line 75 and line 76 add your email and app password.

+4- save it and run the streamlit file in terminal=" Streamlit run app.py.